-(Note:

-This is by no means an exhaustive list of items of expenditure to be counted as election expenses.
-It only serves to illustrate the common items of election expenses.)
+- (Note: This list only serves to illustrate the common items of election expenses, and is by no means an exhaustive list of items of expenditure to be counted as election expenses.

-- 1. Fees and allowances, including travelling expenses, paid to agents and assistants engaged in relation to one's election activities.
+- 1. Fees and allowances paid to agents and assistants engaged in relation to one's election activities, including travelling expenses and contributions to Mandatory Provident Fund Schemes.
 (Remarks: If the agents and/or assistants are staff members currently employed by an incumbent member of Legislative Council ("LegCo") who is seeking a new term in office, appropriate apportionment of the wages paid to the staff members concerned should be declared in the candidate's election return.)

 - 2. Costs incurred for meals and drinks for agents and assistants before and on polling day.

 - 3. Costs incurred for the design and production of election advertisements ("EAs") such as:

 - (a) banners

 - (b) signboards

 - (c) placards

 - (d) posters

 - (e) handbills

 - (f) publicity pamphlets

 - (g) video and audio recordings

 - (h) electronic messages

 - (i) various forms of literature or publicity material for promoting the election of a candidate or candidates or prejudicing the election of another candidate or candidates.